Yakobus, hamba Allah dan Tuhan Yesus Kristus,

 And let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing.

-Because the love of God endures all things (1 Cor.
-13:7) the key to enduring is knowing how much God loves us.
-We don’t endure to become Christians; we endure because we are dearly-loved children of God and we know that nothing can separate us from our Father’s love.
+We don’t endure to become Christians; we endure because we are the dearly-loved children of God and we know that nothing can separate us from our Father’s love.

 (b) Its perfect result.
 When you have learned to trust God in your trials, you will be fully mature.

-Our Redeemer uses the trials of life to reveal himself to us in new and exciting ways.
-He gives us beauty for ashes and joy for mourning (Is.
-61:3), but it doesn’t happen without our participation.
-In three verses James gives us a template for finding the good in life’s trials.
-It starts with having the right attitude (consider it all joy; verse 2), and the right mindset (knowing that the testing of your faith leads to good things; verse 3).
-But ultimately we must find our rest in the love of the Father.
-It is a revelation of how much God loves us that enables us to endure all things.
+It’s easy to trust God in the good times, but our Redeemer will use the trials of life to reveal his love and grace to us in new and deeper ways.
+It doesn’t just happen.
+There’s a process involved and it starts with having the right attitude (consider it all joy; verse 2), and the right mindset (knowing that the testing of your faith leads to good things; verse 3).
+Ideally we will come to a place of rest in our Father’s love.
+It is a revelation of God’s great love for us that empowers us to grow and endure.

 (c) Perfect and complete.
-The original word for perfect means complete, so this could be read as “completely complete and lacking in nothing.”
+The original word for perfect (teleios) is an adjective that means complete, so this could be read as “completely complete and lacking in nothing.”
 When you patiently go through life’s trials trusting in the Lord, you are fully developed and mature.

 (d) Lacking nothing.
 You are complete in Christ (Col. 2:10).
-In him, you lack nothing, but you won’t know you lack nothing until you’ve been tested by the trials of life.
-It is only when you have gone past your breaking point and exhausted all your resources that you find your heavenly Father, strong, smiling and ready to help (see 2 Cor.
+In him, you lack nothing, but you may not realize you lack nothing until you’ve been tested by the trials of life.
+Sometimes we have to exhaust all our resources and strength before we realize just how strong we are in him (see 2 Cor.
 12:10).

 But if any of you lacks wisdom, let him ask of God, who gives to all generously and without reproach, and it will be given to him.

-In the midst of your trial it is easy to get disoriented and lose your way.
-The temptation is to do what seems right, but that way leads to disaster and evil (Pro.
-14:12, Jas.
-3:16).
-A better choice is to ask the Father for the wisdom that comes from above.
-His divine wisdom, which comes to us through our knowledge of his Son, releases the righteousness and favor of heaven into our lives.
+When we go through trials, it is easy to get disoriented and lose our way.
+The temptation is to take matters into our own hands and do what seems right in our own eyes, but in that way lie death and disaster (Pro.
+14:12).
+A better option is to ask the Father for the wisdom that comes from above.
+His wisdom releases the righteousness and favor of heaven into our lives (1 Cor.
+1:30).